-- Good customer service support: Laurel Road’s call centers and online chat support are available six days a week, with their phone service hours extending from 7 AM to 11 PM ET.
+- Good customer service support: Laurel Road’s call centers and online chat support are available seven days a week, with their phone service hours extending from 7 AM to 11 PM ET.
 What’s more, you don’t have to be a customer to access chat support, so it’s easier to ask real-time questions online if you’re still deciding on Laurel Road.

 - Ability to change payment due date: Did your employer change your payday?
 Or do you just prefer a different payment date?
 You can change the day your payment is due by calling or emailing the company.
 Laurel Road only lets you do this once, however, so choose wisely.

 - Slow funding time: Laurel Road says it funds most loans within seven business days, although it could take longer in some cases.
 By contrast, some other lenders can get you the cash the same day.

 - Good credit score recommended: To qualify for a personal loan from Laurel Road, you’ll need a good credit score (at least 700).
 If you don’t have that, you may be able to get a loan if you have a credit score of at least 660 and a co-signer for the loan with a score of 700 or greater.